COVID-19 testing site in Wheaton ramps up capacity

 The site will close to observe Labor Day and reopen 7 a.m.
 Tuesday, Sept.
 8. It's run by 48 temporary staff and 5 county health department employees.

-Cumulatively, nearly 14,000 people have contracted COVID-19 in DuPage County since March.
-More than 500 people have died.
+Cumulatively, more than 14,000 people have contracted COVID-19 in DuPage County since March.
+More than 530 people have died.